Retromorphic Testing with Hierarchical Verification for Hallucination Detection in RAG: Experiments

 \textbf{Answer-side span localization.} We follow the overlap-based protocol of RAGTruth~\cite{niu2024ragtruth} and evaluate the overlap between the predicted and gold hallucinated text spans in the original answer.
 For each sample $s$, let $G_s$ and $P_s$ denote the union of gold and predicted hallucinated character offsets in the answer.
 We compute

 and report micro precision, recall, and F1.

 \textbf{Context-side evidence grounding.} For contradiction cases with mappable gold refuting evidence, we additionally evaluate context-side evidence grounding using the same overlap-based scoring.
-Because this analysis is only available for RT4CHART on the contradiction subset of RAGTruth-Enhance, we treat it as a complementary diagnostic.
+This complementary diagnostic measures whether correctly detected contradictions are supported by localized refuting evidence and is reported on RAGTruth-Enhance for systems that return such spans.